Dept. of Experiential Education & Career Management

 - Tip: Brevity is key.
 Remember, as stated above, you only have 30-60 seconds to impress.
 If you bore someone it is likely they will not make it through your resume.

-These should show significant qualities such as leadership skills, the ability to work in a team, or initiative.
+You should choose to include the below items under the heading of "Additional Information."
+Be selective - only include those that should illustrate significant qualities such as leadership skills, the ability to work in a team, or initiative.

 - Tip: Remember to DO things to build your resume: part-time jobs, college activities, volunteer work, etc.